Kihumba/private-/D4+/D4 Andelan Advancement Process/Potential/Case Study Examples- Software Architect/README.md

 ---
 ## Other Resources
-Check out the practice & resources on the [Software Architect Growth Path!](https://github.com/andela/learningmap/tree/master/D4%2B/Software%20Architect)
+Check out the practice & resources on the [Software Architect Growth Path!](https://github.com/andela/learningmap/tree/master/D4%2B/Software%20Architect) See the bottom of the Main README page for some key resources with common Software Architect interview questions.

 You can also join the [Software Architecture Slack Channel](https://andela.slack.com/messages/software-architecture) to get access to great Experts to shadow, Mentors to reach out to, and relevant discussions to dig into.